determined-ai/determined/docs/setup-cluster/slurm/_index.rst

    Slurm/PBS deployment applies to the Enterprise Edition.

-This document describes how Determined can be configured to utilize HPC cluster scheduling systems via the Determined HPC launcher.
+This section describes how Determined can be configured to utilize HPC cluster scheduling systems via the Determined HPC launcher.
 In this type of configuration, Determined delegates all job scheduling and prioritization to the HPC workload manager (either Slurm or PBS).
 This integration enables existing HPC workloads and Determined workloads to coexist and Determined workloads to access all of the advanced capabilities of the HPC workload manager.

-To install Determined on the HPC cluster, ensure that the :ref:`slurm-requirements` are met, then follow the steps in the :ref:`install-on-slurm` document.
+To install Determined on the HPC cluster, ensure that the :ref:`hpc-environment-requirements` and :ref:`slurm-requirements` are met, then follow the steps in the :ref:`install-on-slurm` document.

 ***********
  Reference